 The House Concurrent Resolution No. by Representative Romero calls on the United States Congress and the Department of Agriculture to reinstate and fund the Local Food Purchase Assistance Cooperative Agreement Program (LFPA).
 This program was designed to support local and regional food systems by providing funding to states for purchasing food from socially disadvantaged farmers and distributing it through nonprofit organizations and food banks.
 The LFPA has previously brought over twelve million dollars to Louisiana, enhancing local agriculture and ensuring that fresh food reaches families in need, while also fostering partnerships that address food insecurity in underserved communities.

 The resolution highlights the negative impact of the LFPA's sudden termination, which has disrupted progress in strengthening Louisiana's local food system and diminished food banks' ability to provide healthy options to vulnerable populations.
-By advocating for the reinstatement and long-term funding of the LFPA, the resolution aligns with national goals to invest in local agriculture, promote equity, and improve public health through increased access to nutritious foods.
-The Louisiana Legislature aims to ensure that the benefits of the LFPA are restored to support farmers and enhance community-based food systems across the state.
+By advocating for the restoration and long-term funding of the LFPA, the resolution aligns with national goals to invest in local agriculture, promote equity, and improve public health through better access to nutritious foods.
+The Louisiana Legislature aims to ensure that the benefits of the LFPA are reinstated to build a more resilient and sustainable food system in the state and beyond.